 Being able to have a vision and make it a reality makes game development a rewarding career–if you’re passionate about it.
 You have to love the process.
 Game development isn’t as sexy as the finished games end up being.

 Some potential challenges with Game Development

 If you’re planning to work at a studio, be prepared for a multi-disciplinary environment.
 You’ll have different people, with different specialties, working on different areas of the same game.

 That can mean different interests, different backgrounds, and different personalities.
 The storyboard artist is going to be very different from the project manager, who will be different from the programmer, who will be different from the game tester.

 But you’re all on the same team, so you have to be able to work together, even when the pressure is on and deadlines loom.

 From an indie standpoint, you need to stay motivated.
 You’ll be your own boss.
 You’ll need to work hard without someone holding you accountable.
 It’s not an easy thing to do.
-And for an indie dev, it won’t be the money that’s motivating you.
-It has to be the process and the vision.
+And for indie dev, it won’t be the money that’s motivating you.
+It has to be the process and vision.